Skip to main content

 1.5 Security Center

-The Security Center is an integration from Microsoft Action Centre, that uses the Microsoft Action Centre API (Application Programming Interface), to retrieve and relay the data that is normally displayed in you Windows OS, to your Naverisk Web Interface.
+The Security Center is an integration from Microsoft Action Centre, that uses the Microsoft Action Centre API (Application Programming Interface), to retrieve and relay the data that is normally displayed in your Windows OS, to your Naverisk Web Interface.

-This data is also integrated into Naverisk’s Reporting system, thus allowing you to run analytics of your devices security, using the available reports, which overtime, can show you where the weak links are and help you strengthen your Clients’ security, and allow you to protect their data more efficiently.
+This data is also integrated into Naverisk’s Reporting system, thus allowing you to run analytics of your devices security, using the available reports, which over time, can show you where the weak links are and help you strengthen your Clients’ security, and allow you to protect their data more efficiently.

-Please be aware that Security Monitoring is only compatible with Windows Workstation Devices due to Microsoft not including the Security Centre within Server OS’s.You will need a Device Role to monitor Security on a Server.
+Please be aware that Security Monitoring is only compatible with Windows Workstation Devices due to Microsoft not including the Security Centre within Server OS’s.
+You will need a Device Role to monitor Security on a Server.

 The Security Centre can be enabled by ticking each Checkbox.
 The use of each section is as follows: